ruuda/rcl/docs/syntax.md

 # Syntax

 RCL is a superset of json.
-Any json document is a valid RCL expression which evaluates to itself as json.
+Any json document is a valid <abbr>RCL</abbr>
+expression which evaluates to itself as json.
 RCL furthermore features the following constructs.

 ## Comments

 Comments start with `//` and run until the end of the line.
+Comments in
-Comments in RCL are slightly unusual in that there are some locations where comments are not allowed.[^1] Generally, prefer to put comments on their own line, before the item they comment on.
+<abbr>RCL</abbr> are slightly unusual in that there are some locations where
+comments are not allowed.[^1] Generally, prefer to put comments on their own line, before the item they comment on.

 ```rcl
 // Comment like this.